MangusuPixel/DialogueDisplayFrameworkContinued/assets/api.md

 - "name" - object for customizing name display (see below)
 - "jewel" - object for customizing friendship jewel display (see below)
 - "button" - object for customizing action button display (see below)
-- "sprite" - object relating to custom character sprite (see below)
+- "sprite" - (disabled) object relating to custom character sprite (see below)
 - "gifts" - object relating to custom gift display (see below)
 - "hearts" - object relating to custom hearts display (see below)
 - "images" - array of objects relating to custom images (see below)